 In December 2015, the European Commission put forward a proposal on establishing a European Border and Coast Guard with the aim of reinforcing the management and security of the EU's external borders and supporting national border guards.

 The new agency, which was launched in October 2016, united Frontex and the national authorities responsible for border management.
 There are plans to give the agency a standing corps of 10,000 border guards by 2027.

-The Schengen Information System is also being reinforced to help EU countries with the return of illegally staying non-EU nationals to their country of origin.
+The Schengen Information System was reinforced in November 2018 to help EU countries with the return of illegally staying non-EU nationals to their country of origin.
+It now includes: